BlackEryque/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword: Displays number of lines the word bin apears in

 16-whatsnext: shows the lines root pattern appears in and the next three lines

+17-hidethisword: shows lines not containing a specified pattern eg bin